mnaamani/node-otr-v2/README.md

     var ctx = alice.ConnContext("alice@jabber.org","xmpp","BOB");

-The following properties of the ConnContext object are exposed:
+The following properties of the ConnContext object are exposed (Read-Only):

 * protocol: string: eg. "xmpp"
 * username: string: name we have given to the recipient, "BOB"
 * accountname: string: account name of the otr key, eg. "alice@jabber.org"
 * fingerprint: string: active fingerprint - of recipient's key
-* protocol_version: number: otr protocol version no. in use, eg. 2
+* protocol_version: number: otr protocol version in use, eg. 2
 * msgstate: number: 0 = plaintext, 1 = encrypted
 * smstate: number: current state of the SMP (Socialist Millionaire's Protocol)
 * trust: string: 'smp' if recipient's fingerprint has been verified by SMP.